ufrgs-hyman/meican/docs/guide/installation-centos.md

 ####3.2.
 Configure database settings

-**Warning**: If this is an upgrade, you must keep the old settings and the new installation will be upgrade the database keeping the data.
+**Warning**: If this is an **upgrade**, you must keep the old settings and the new installation will be upgrade the database keeping the data.

 ```
 nano #meican-folder#/config/db.php